MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

 ### <a name="configurelcs"></a>Step 15.
 Configure LCS connectivity for the tenant

 Authentication with Lifecycle Services is required to deploy Finance + Operations (on-premises).
-For more information see [Configure Lifecycle Services connectivity for Microsoft Dynamics 365 Finance + Operations (On-Premises) deployments](./onprem-auth-lcs.md).
+For more information, see [Configure Lifecycle Services connectivity for Microsoft Dynamics 365 Finance + Operations (On-Premises) deployments](./onprem-auth-lcs.md).

 > [!IMPORTANT]
 > Authentication with Lifecycle Services is changing.
 To ensure that you can continue to deploy Finance + Operations (on-premises), you must update your authentication method.
 For more information, see [Configure Lifecycle Services connectivity for Microsoft Dynamics 365 Finance + Operations (On-Premises) deployments](./onprem-auth-lcs.md).